2010 Carolina Panthers season: Week 8: at St. Louis Rams

 Coming off their win over the 49ers the Panthers flew to Edward Jones Dome for an NFC duel with the Rams.
 In the second quarter the Panthers trailed early as kicker Josh Brown nailed a 33-yard field goal.
-This was followed by QB Sam Bradford completing a 2-yard TD pass to WR Danny Amendola.
+This was followed by quarterback Sam Bradford completing a 2-yard touchdown pass to wide receiver Danny Amendola.
 The Panthers replied with kicker John Kasay making a 44-yard field goal.
-The Panthers fell further behind in the fourth quarter with Bradford finding TE Daniel Fells on a 23-yard TD pass, followed by Brown getting a 41-yard field goal.
-The Panthers responded with QB Matt Moore making a 17-yard TD pass to WR Brandon LaFell.
+The Panthers fell further behind in the fourth quarter with Bradford finding tight end Daniel Fells on a 23-yard touchdown pass, followed by Brown getting a 41-yard field goal.
+The Panthers responded with quarterback Matt Moore making a 17-yard touchdown pass to wide receiver Brandon LaFell.

 With the loss, Carolina fell to 1–6.

 Week 9: vs. New Orleans Saints

 Hoping to rebound from their loss to the Rams the Panthers played on home ground for an NFC South rivalry match against the Saints.
 In the first quarter the Panthers took the lead after kicker John Kasay made a 20-yard field goal.
-Then they conceded a large scoring run after QB Drew Brees completed a 7-yard TD pass to TE Jeremy Shockey.
-Followed by Brees finding TE Jimmy Graham on a 19-yard TD pass.
+Then they conceded a large scoring run after quarterback Drew Brees completed a 7-yard touchdown pass to tight end Jeremy Shockey, followed by Brees finding tight end Jimmy Graham on a 19-yard touchdown pass.
 The lead was extended by kicker Garrett Hartley as he nailed a 31 and a 36-yard field goal.
-The Panthers had more problems after QB Jimmy Clausen's pass was intercepted by CB Jabari Greer and returned 24 yards for a touchdown.
-This was followed by RB Ladell Betts getting a 1-yard TD run.
-This was Tony Pike’s only game of his career.
+The Panthers had more problems after quarterback Jimmy Clausen's pass was intercepted by cornerback Jabari Greer and returned 24 yards for a touchdown.
+This was followed by running back Ladell Betts getting a 1-yard touchdown run.
+This was Tony Pike's only game of his career.

-With the loss, the Panthers fell to 1–7.
+With the loss, the Panthers fell to 1–7, and were swept by the Saints for the first time since 2001.

 Week 10: at Tampa Bay Buccaneers

 Trying to break a two-game losing streak the Panthers flew to Raymond James Stadium for an NFC South rivalry match against the Buccaneers.
-In the 1st quarter the Panthers trailed early as QB Josh Freeman made an 8-yard TD pass to WR Arrelious Benn.
+In the first quarter the Panthers trailed early as quarterback Josh Freeman made an 8-yard touchdown pass to wide receiver Arrelious Benn.
 They narrowed the lead with kicker John Kasay hitting a 46-yard field goal.
-They struggled further in the second quarter with RB LeGarrette Blount getting a 17-yard TD run; but they replied with RB Josh Vaughan making a 2-yard TD run.
-Tampa Bay scored again when Freeman found TE Kellen Winslow on a 20-yard TD pass.
-The Panthers tried to cut the lead down with Kasay's 28- and 48-yard field goals, but the Buccaneers pulled away in the fourth quarter with kicker Connor Barth nailing a 32-yard field goal, and with RB Cadillac Williams getting a 45-yard TD run.
+They struggled further in the second quarter with running back LeGarrette Blount getting a 17-yard touchdown run; but they replied with running back Josh Vaughan making a 2-yard touchdown run.
+Tampa Bay scored again when Freeman found tight end Kellen Winslow on a 20-yard touchdown pass.
+The Panthers tried to cut the lead down with Kasay's 28- and 48-yard field goals, but the Buccaneers pulled away in the fourth quarter with kicker Connor Barth nailing a 32-yard field goal, and with running back Cadillac Williams getting a 45-yard touchdown run.

-With the loss, the Panthers fell to 1–8.
+With the loss, the Panthers fell to 1–8, and were swept by the Buccaneers for the first time since 2002.